 Players might raise if other players have already made a bet during the ongoing round; this demands the raising player to match the highest bet made, and then make a greater one.
 Subsequently, all other players are required to call the raise or raise again (re-raise) to stay in the hand.

-Different alternatives of poker have different betting rounds, for example, most Stud games feature five rounds of betting, while 5-card draw usually only has two.
-Texas Hold'em and Omaha are the two most prevalent poker games in the world and have twin betting structures, with four rounds of betting known as pre-flop, the flop, the turn and the river.
+Different alternatives of poker have different betting rounds, for example, most Stud games feature five rounds of betting, while a 5-card draw usually only has two.
+Texas Hold'em and Omaha are the two most prevalent poker games in the world and have twin betting structures, with four rounds of betting known as pre-flop, the flop, the turn, and the river.

-The pre-flop betting round begins as soon as all players have earned their hole cards before any community cards have been dealt betting on the flop occurs after the first three community cards are dealt on the turn after the fourth community card and on the river after the fifth and final community card.
+The pre-flop betting round begins as soon as all players have earned their hole cards before any community cards have been dealt betting on the flop occurs after the first three community cards are dealt on the turn after the fourth community card and the river after the fifth and final community card.

 On each betting round, the betting continues until every player has either matched the bets made or folded (if there are no bets to be made, the round is complete when every player has checked).
 When the betting round is completed, the next dealing round begins, or the hand is considered complete.